<?xml version="1.0" encoding="UTF-8"?>

 <entry>

-<link rel="alternate" href="https://weadorehim.com/blog/daylight-saving-time-this-weekend-3-8-2026" />
+<link rel="alternate" href="https://weadorehim.com/blog/a-new-help-page-for-adorers" />

 <author>